khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 ---
 Let's try something a little different.
 I've always loved picking apart great sales pages to see what makes them tick.

-[Snappy](https://besnappy.com/) is a customer support webapp.
-It targets small to medium-sized companies.
-It's a page that uses customer quotes really well.
+[Snappy](https://besnappy.com/) is a customer support webapp which targets small to medium-sized companies.
+I chose to look into their sales page because it uses customer quotes really well.

 ## Introduction